 Fundamentals of Writing is designed to help the basic writer recognize certain standard elements of effective writing: mainly the existence of a strong central idea supported by organized, selected content, as well as proper usage of grammar and mechanics.
 Students will be introduced to the writing process and will produce at least five (5) essays of at least 2-4 pages each by the end of the semester.
 Other forms of writing, such as journals, free-writes, and active learning exercises emphasizing student success skills, may also be included.
 At the end of the course, students must write a successful final essay to move forward to ENG 101.
 Institutional credit only.
 Courses that earn institutional credit do not apply towards graduation.
 A GRADE OF “C” OR HIGHER IS REQUIRED FOR ADVANCEMENT TO NEXT COURSE.
 Prerequisite: ENG 096 or placement.
 Corequisite: FYE 101.
 Institutional credit only.

 ENG 101.
 College Writing I. 3 Credits.

-Students will develop college-level writing skills with an emphasis on the writing process, models of rhetorical modes, and an understanding of grammar, punctuation, and sentence structure.
+Students will develop college-level English writing skills with an emphasis on the writing process, an awareness of purpose and audience, and an understanding of grammar, punctuation, and sentence structure.
 Reading selections will foster improved writing skills and critical and analytical thinking.
-By semester's end, students will have produced several essays totaling at least 12-15 pages of original, polished prose, as well as additional writing in varied forms, such as journals, free-writes, peer review, reading responses, and rough drafts.
-Students will also write at least one paper that incorporates outside source material accompanied by library instruction.
-Prerequisites: ENG 098, FYE 101, RDG 098, (or placement).
+By semester's end, students will have produced at least four essays totaling 12-15 pages of original, polished prose, as well as additional writing in varied forms, such as journals, free-writes, peer review, reading responses, and rough drafts.
+Students are required to successfully complete the MWCC Library Research Skills MOOC and will write at least one paper that incorporates outside source material.
+Working with an instruction librarian on the research project is encouraged.
+Prerequisites: ENG 098, RDG 098, FYE 101, or placement.